bruvellu/terebratalia-wnts/wnt.md

 Wnt signaling plays a fundamental role in establishing the polarity of the primary embryonic axis [@Loh2016-pz].
 Activation of the Wnt/beta-catenin pathway specifies endomesoderm and induces posterior fates in early embryos, while its inhibition is associated with the differentiation of anterior and neural fates [@Petersen2009-wp; @Hikasa2013-yl].
 Some of the key molecular players involved in the downregulation of Wnt signaling in the anterior neuroectoderm are transcription factor *six3/6* [@Lagutin2003-pw; @Wei2009-sz; @Posnien2011-nl; @Sinigaglia2013-co], and a variety of genes such as sFRP and Dkk [@Cruciat2013-zs].
-Thus, in many metazoan embryos, the ectodermal tissues opposite to the gastrulation site, the aboral pole in cnidarians and the anterior pole in bilaterians, usually express antagonists of the Wnt pathway [@Petersen2009-wp].
+In many metazoan embryos, the ectodermal tissues opposite to the gastrulation site---the aboral pole in cnidarians and the anterior pole in bilaterians---usually express antagonists of the Wnt pathway [@Petersen2009-wp].
 In *T. transversa*, the anterior pole gives rise to the larval apical organ and neuropile [@Santagata2011-ry] and the region expresses neural genes, such as six3/6 and *foxq2*, at least from the early gastrula [@Santagata2012-he].
-Our current work reveals Wnt antagonists, such as *sfrp1/2/5* and *dkk5*, are expressed in the same region, the anteriormost transcriptional territory which lacks the expression of Wnt ligands almost entirely ({@fig:summary}A).
+Our current work reveals that Wnt antagonists, such as *sfrp1/2/5* and *dkk5*, are expressed in the same region, the anteriormost transcriptional territory which lacks the expression of Wnt ligands almost entirely ({@fig:summary}A).
-Interestingly, this molecular territory also expresses the receptors *fz1/2/7* and *fz5/8*, also known to negatively impact Wnt signaling which are known to inhibit beta-catenin signaling in sea urchins [@Range2013-gm; @Khadka2018-td].
+Interestingly, this molecular territory also expresses the receptors *fz1/2/7* and *fz5/8*, also known to inhibit Wnt/beta-catenin signaling in sea urchins [@Range2013-gm; @Khadka2018-td].
 There, fz5/8 plays a role in the second phase of the anterior neuroectoderm patterning by activating sFRP and Dkk expression in the anterior pole and consolidating the neuroectoderm identity [@Range2013-gm; @Khadka2018-td].
 <!--Over activation of the Wnt pathway reduced dramatically the expression of anterior markers but their expression was not entirely abolished, suggesting that at least a remnant of anterior identity remains [@Martin-Duran2016-qa].-->
 The similarity in the spatial arrangement of these genes in anterior pole of *T. transversa* suggests that similar genetic interactions may be involved in the patterning of the brachiopod apical organ and neuropile.